GlobalArrays/ga/python/docs/scipy_11/gain.rst

 calls into calls with respect to their local array portions.

-A distributed array representation must acknowledge the duality of a global array and the many local arrays.
+A distributed array representation must acknowledge the duality of a global array and the physically distributed memory of the array.
+Array attributes such as ``shape`` should return the global, coalesced representation of the array which hides the fact the array is distributed.
+But when operataions such as ``add()`` are requested, the corresponding pieces of the input arrays must be operated over.
 Figure :ref:`fig1` will help illustrate.
-Each local piece of the ``gain.ndarray`` has its own shape (in parenthesis) and knows its portion of the distribution (in square brackets).
+Each local piece of the array has its own shape (in parenthesis) and knows its portion of the distribution (in square brackets).
 Each local piece also knows the global shape.

 .. figure:: image1_crop.png